jasonmerecki/blog/useepoch/trucks-bend-time-and-space.md

 **Wall-Clock time:** The way people are used to measuring time through the day.
 When people view "11:30 AM" on the wall clock, they conclude it's mid-day and time for lunch, while viewing "11:00 PM" indicates it is night time and possibly time to sleep.

 **Time Zone:** A geographic area where people have agreed to set their calendars and clocks in the same way.
 Most use the Gregorian calendar, and set their clocks so that "11:30 AM" is roughly the middle of daylight hours.
-At certain times of the year, people in the Time Zone may change their clocks by 1 hour, to follow Daylight Saving Time (or British Summer Time if you prefer).
+At certain times of the year, people in the Time Zone may change their clocks by 1 hour, to follow Daylight Saving Time.

-The best lookup source to associate a Time Zone with a location is the IANA Time Zone database.
-A good example of an actual Time Zone map by this definition is here: [http://efele.net/maps/tz/us/](http://efele.net/maps/tz/us/).
+The best source of Time Zone areas by this definition is the standard IANA Time Zone database.
+A good example of an actual Time Zone map is here: [http://efele.net/maps/tz/us/](http://efele.net/maps/tz/us/).
+People may be surprised to see odd sections of their legal Time Zone split into a different area, and that is because the area followed a different

 **UTC Time:** Computers measure time by the elapsed milliseconds starting from a fixed point in time, called the Epoch, which is based on January 1, 1970, 12:00 AM in Greenwich Mean Time.
 The resulting value is the Coordinated Universal Time (UTC).
 For example, on Friday October 16 at 6:00 AM GMT, there were 1602828000000 milliseconds elapsed since the Epoch, thus the UTC Time.